Fantasy baseball daily notes for June 29

 Jaime Garcia (L), 19 percent ownership in ESPN leagues, Atlanta Braves at San Diego Padres: Garcia has gotten roughed up in his last couple of outings, but a matchup against San Diego is the light at the end of the tunnel.
 The Padres are the worst team in baseball against lefty pitching, sporting a 70 wRC+ to go along with a 25 percent strikeout rate and the fourth-lowest ISO (.135).
 Although the strikeouts aren't there with Garcia (6.5 K/9), the combination of grounders (56 percent) and soft contact (23 percent) gives him a reliable floor in a favorable matchup like this.

-Brad Peacock (R), 38 percent, Houston Astros vs. Oakland Athletics: Since joining the Astros' starting rotation, Peacock has whiffed al least eight batters in 5-of-6 outings.
+Brad Peacock (R), 38 percent, Houston Astros vs. Oakland Athletics: Since joining the Astros' starting rotation, Peacock has whiffed at least eight batters in five of six outings.
 On Thursday, he gets an A's team that's fanning at a 25 percent clip against right-handed pitching -- the third-highest mark in baseball.
 Double-digit K's are definitely in play here.
 The right-hander hasn't been pitching deep into games, throwing six innings just once, which makes the strikeouts all the more impressive.

 Joe Ross (R), 15 percent, Washington Nationals vs. Chicago Cubs: Ross seems to slowly be coming around.
 He still carries risk, but he has pitched reasonably well in three of his last four starts.
 Plus, his strikeout and walk rates are career bests.
-In fact, his 4.3 K/BB ratio would place him in the top 10 in the league, if he had enough innings to qualify.
-The Cubs' lineup may still look imposing on paper, but it's been well below average against righties this season (89 wRC+).
+In fact, his 4.3 K/BB ratio would place him in the top 10 in the league if he had enough innings to qualify.
+The Cubs' lineup may still look imposing on paper, but it has been well below average against righties this season (89 wRC+).

-Dinelson Lamet (R), 9 percent, San Diego Padres vs. Atlanta Braves: Lamet's 6.60 ERA may scare you, but his 4.06 xFIP is somewhat encouraging, as is the fact that he's tossed back-to-back quality starts.
+Dinelson Lamet (R), 9 percent, San Diego Padres vs. Atlanta Braves: Lamet's 6.60 ERA may scare you, but his 4.06 xFIP is somewhat encouraging, as is the fact that he tossed back-to-back quality starts.
 The main appeal with the Padres righty, though, is his 12.6 K/9 rate.
 The Braves make plenty of contact, which dampens the strikeout potential a bit, but they are still below average against righties and sport a bottom-five ISO, so the matchup is still quite favorable.

-Pitcher to Avoid
+Pitcher to avoid

 Lance Lynn (R), 66 percent, St. Louis Cardinals at Arizona Diamondbacks: This outing screams to stay away.
-Lynn has surrendered seven runs in back-to-back outings -- including six homers -- and now he heads to one of the most hitter-friendly parks in the majors where he'll face a Diamondbacks team that owns an MLB-best .365 wOBA and .218 ISO at home.
+Lynn has surrendered seven runs in back-to-back outings -- including six homers -- and now he heads to one of the most hitter-friendly parks in the majors, where he'll face a Diamondbacks team that owns an MLB-best .365 wOBA and .218 ISO at home.
 No thanks!

 Bullpen